Varying-Vagrant-Vagrants/VVV/README.md

 1. Install [Vagrant 1.8.x](https://www.vagrantup.com/downloads.html)
     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
+1. Optionally, install some convenient Vagrant plugins:
     1. Install the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin with `vagrant plugin install vagrant-hostsupdater`
         * Note: This step is not a requirement, though it does make the process of starting up a virtual machine nicer by automating the entries needed in your local machine's `hosts` file to access the provisioned VVV domains in your browser.
         * If you choose not to install this plugin, a manual entry should be added to your local `hosts` file that looks like this: `192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev`
     1. Install the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin with `vagrant plugin install vagrant-triggers`
         * Note: This step is not a requirement.
 When installed, it allows for various scripts to fire when issuing commands such as `vagrant halt` and `vagrant destroy`.
         * By default, if vagrant-triggers is installed, a `db_backup` script will run on halt, suspend, and destroy that backs up each database to a `dbname.sql` file in the `{vvv}/database/backups/` directory.
 These will then be imported automatically if starting from scratch.
 Custom scripts can be added to override this default behavior.
         * If vagrant-triggers is not installed, VVV will not provide automated database backups.
+    1. Install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin with `vagrant plugin install vagrant-vbguest`.
+        * Note: This step is not a requirement.
+When installed, it keeps the [VirtualBox Guest Additions](https://www.virtualbox.org/manual/ch04.html) kernel modules of your guest synchronized with the version of your host whenever you do `vagrant up`.
+This can prevent some subtle shared folder errors.
 1. Clone or extract the Varying Vagrant Vagrants project into a local directory
     * `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
     * OR download and extract the repository `develop` branch [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/develop.zip) to a `vagrant-local` directory on your computer.